 A marriage can be declared void if either party has an existing marriage to another person, that has not been dissolved by death, divorce, or annulment.

 There are time limits attached to annulment in most cases, so it is important to move quickly.
 Contact Phillip M. Herr, Attorney at Law, if you have questions about divorce or annulment in the state of Texas.
-Our Flower Mound divorce lawyer is honest, trustworthy, and here for you.
+A Flower Mound divorce lawyer who is honest, trustworthy, and here for you.